-Does Your Child Have and Autism or Asperger’s Diagnosis?
+Does Your Child Have an Autism Spectrum or Asperger’s Diagnosis?

-- Whether your child will be able to have a normal life and learn to navigate the world
+- Your child will be able to have a normal life and learn to navigate the world

-- Whether you will be able to have a normal life
+- You will be able to have a normal life

-- Whether your child will ever have friendships, or at least become comfortable connecting with other human beings
+- Your child will ever have friendships, or at least become comfortable connecting with other human beings

-- Whether your child will ever be emotionally stable
+- Your child will ever be emotionally stable

-- Whether your child will be able to go to college, have a career, have a relationship, and one day live independently
+- Your child will be able to go to college, have a career, have a relationship, and one day live independently

 In your day-to-day life, you may be struggling with: